retooth2/xenharmlib/doc/quickstart.rst

 In xenharmlib's implementation of UpDownNotation, enharmonic equivalents are theoretically infinite due to its comprehensive accidental arithmetic.
-Though rarely utilized practically, this feature allows for the creation of notes with any number of accidentals:
+Though rarely used in composition, this feature allows for the creation of notes with any number of accidentals:

 .. testcode::